dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

     where `handle` is the multibody handle, and `i` designates the `i`-th link of the multibody.
 Multibody links are indexed in their creation order.

-    Alternatively, you may retrieve a multibody link handle by its name set during its construction:
+Alternatively, you may retrieve a reference to a multibody link and its index using its name set during its construction:

 ```rust
 for link in multibody.links_with_name("my multibody link name") {